How long has it been since you washed your cat's food and water bowls... or has it been too long?

 Tip 1: Use Stainless Steel Cat Bowls (Not Plastic or Ceramic)

-Recommendation: Americat Company Bowls are Stainless Steel & Whisker Friendly
+Recommendation: Americat Company Stainless Steel Cat Bowls

-Americat Company stainless steel bowls are made in the USA from U.S. stainless steel in a facility that also makes human medical and culinary products.
+Americat Company stainless steel cat bowls are made in the USA from U.S. stainless steel in a facility that also makes human medical and culinary products.
 This durable stainless steel keeps bacteria out.
+Also, the wide and shallow design allows cats to comfortably reach every bite, reducing the likelihood of leftover food.

-Tip 3: Give Your Cat Clean Bowls Daily
+Tip 3: Clean Cat Bowls Daily

 Give your cat a clean cat food bowl EVERY SINGLE DAY - either wash your cat's bowl daily or have extra bowls on hand.